cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_equations.md

 where the final limit is for $s \ll L$, which is likely to be reasonably correct in most simulations.

-Finally, notice that if $a A\gg V$, (FIXME  Which equation above gives this limit?
-Is this describing fracture mesh that is much coarser than the matrix mesh?
-I don't think this could happen, $a$ is so much smaller than the size of a matrix element.
-This would mean the matrix element is the size of the fracture aperture) where $A$ is now the fracture area modelled by one finite-element fracture node, and $V$ is the volume modelled by one finite-element matrix node, then the single fracture node can apply a lot of heat to the "small" matrix node, which will likely cause numerical instability if $\Delta t$ is too large, in the MultiApp approach.
+Finally, consider the case which has very large fracture elements compared with matrix elements.
+Then it could happen that $a A\gg V$, where $A$ is now the fracture area modelled by one finite-element fracture node, and $V$ is the volume modelled by one finite-element matrix node.
+Then the single fracture node can apply a lot of heat to the "small" matrix node, which will likely cause numerical instability if $\Delta t$ is too large, in the MultiApp approach.

 ## Mass flow